Contributed by Staff of Timberline Knolls

 - Fear of losing their job.

-Every military branch has available resources for connecting servicemembers with appropriate treatment interventions for substance abuse as needed.
+Every military branch has available resources for connecting service members with appropriate treatment interventions for substance abuse as needed.
 Typically, a military health care professional can provide a referral for an assessment when substance abuse is suspected.

-Examples Of Military Substance Abuse Programs
+Examples of Military Substance Abuse Resources

 Each service branch of the military offers counseling services in addition to substance abuse prevention and treatment programs.
 These include, but are not limited to, the following: